Poogund/789-tools-website/docs/project_summary.md

 ## Rules for AI / Windsurf
 1. Read all documents in /docs before coding.
-2. Use `/legacy` as the visual reference (do NOT redesign).
-3. Write all new code in `/next-web`.
+2. Write all new code in `/next-web`.
-4. Follow SPEC.md, PLAN.md, TASKS.md strictly.
+3. Follow SPEC.md, PLAN.md, TASKS.md strictly.
-5. If anything is unclear → Ask before coding.
+4. If anything is unclear → Ask before coding.